archer-v/progresso/README.md

     Remaining   time.Duration // Estimated time remaining, only available if the size is known.
-    StartTime   time.Time     // When the transfer was started StopTime    time.Time     // only specified when the transfer is completed: when the transfer was stopped }
+    StartTime   time.Time     // When the transfer was started StopTime    time.Time     // only specified when the transfer is completed: when the transfer was stopped Data        any  		  // An additional user defined data associated with the progress }

 ```